-The seminar is open to students from ALL majors but is particularly appropriate for Sociology majors and students interested in issues of development and reconciliation.
-Maturity, discipline, and graciousness are absolute requirements in a cross-cultural context such as South Africa.
+This three-week international experience takes advantage of the rich culture and history of South Africa.
+The seminar will focus on peace studies and reconciliation, and the class size will be limited to 10–12 students.
+The seminar is open to students from ALL majors but is particularly appropriate for sociology majors and for students interested in issues of development and reconciliation.
+In the cross-cultural context of this seminar, maturity, discipline, and graciousness are absolute requirements.

 A typical day will include some combination of the following: